Skip to Main Content

 3. Pay the remaining balance in a series of scheduled installments.

 For example, if you buy a $200 item, you might pay $50 at checkout and then $50 every two weeks until the balance is paid off.
-Consumers often use this option to manage their budgets more effectively by spreading out the cost of a purchase.
+Many shoppers choose this option to better manage their budgets by spreading the cost of a purchase over time.

 Does BNPL require a credit check?

-Many people use BNPL services as an alternative to credit cards, assuming no risk to their credit.
+BNPL services are often used as an alternative to credit cards.

-Rosado is correct.
-The services she uses perform a soft credit pull that doesn’t ding your credit score.
+Rosado is correct that the services she uses perform a soft credit pull that doesn’t ding credit scores.
 Soft credit checks verify your identity and evaluate your financial behavior.
 Since they don’t involve a full review of your credit report, they are less intrusive and won’t leave a mark on your credit history.

 However, some BNPL services do use a hard credit check.
-For example, Affirm offers a 0 percent APR option with four biweekly payments and no credit check, but its longer-term installment loans rely on a hard inquiry.
-PayPal’s “Pay in 4” only uses a soft credit pull, but PayPal Credit does a full credit check.
+For example, Affirm has a 0 percent APR option with no credit check that breaks your payoff into four biweekly payments, but its longer-term installment loans rely on a hard inquiry.
+PayPal’s “Pay in 4” only uses a soft credit pull, but PayPal Credit requires a full credit check.

 How hard credit checks affect your score